SebastianHeslinRees/population_projections/README.md

 ### R packages
 All R packages for the model are managed by `renv`.
 The initialize script begins with a call to `renv::restore()`.
 This will ensure that all necessary packages (and the correct versions) are downloaded and installed.

+### Renviron
+The housing-led model uses the `ldndatar` package to push projection outputs directly to the London Datastore.
+In order to install the housing-led model a Github Authentication Token must be saved in an `.Renviron` file at the `population_projections` project root.
+The `.Reviron` should also contain the LDS API key.
+The file should look like this: lds_api_key="xxx"
+GITHUB_PAT="xxx"

+## Model development

+When adding new features or editing existing code the following commands should be used to test and check code before it is pushed for review:
+`devtools::check("pkg")`
+`devtools::test("pkg")`
+`codetools::checkUsagePackage("pkg", suppressUndefined=TRUE)`

 ## Model Installation

 To install, download the `population_projections` repository from the GLA GitHub at https://github.com/Greater-London-Authority/population_projections/.